-This is a beach which is certainly Insta-friendly, with a gorgeous, quiet vibe.
+This is a beach that is undoubtedly Insta-friendly, with a gorgeous, quiet vibe.

-The bay protects visitors, keeping the sun beating down, but with a breeze most of the time to keep you cool also.
-You’ll also find pine trees and olive groves all around you, and shallow waters, which are ideal for those traveling with families.
+The bay protects visitors, keeping the sun beating down, but with a breeze most of the time to keep you cool.
+You’ll also find pine trees and olive groves all around you and shallow waters, which are ideal for those traveling with families.

-Kotor isn’t known for the beach per se, there are, however, many beaches near Kotor, and you can take a boat ride around the islands for some extra beach time.
+Kotor isn’t known for the beach per se, there are many beaches near Kotor, and you can take a boat ride around the islands for some extra beach time.

-There are many beaches near Kotor Old Town which are quite small and shaded, ideal for those who want a few hours to relax in between day tripping Kotor.
+Many beaches near Kotor Old Town are relatively small and shaded, ideal for those who want a few hours to relax between day-tripping Kotor.

 Mogren Beach, Budva

-This beach is unique because it isn’t just one beach, it’s actually two which is separated by the mountains which roll down lazily towards the shore.
-There is also a cave which you can have a wander into, if the mood takes you!
+This beach is unique because it isn’t just one beach; it’s actually two, separated by the mountains that roll down lazily toward the shore.
+You can also wander into a cave if the mood takes you!

-Ideal for those who like something a little unusual, the sand is golden, and the water is super-clear.
+This is one of the best beaches in Montenegro (even in winter!) for those who don’t want to travel to enjoy a sandy beach.
+Ideal for those who like something a little unusual; the sand is golden, and the water is super-clear.
 The beach is also in the town center of Budva, so you don’t have too far to wander.
-This is one of the best beaches in Montenegro for those who don’t want to travel to enjoy a sandy beach.

-There are many beaches which have are for residents only or those who will require you to pay a small entry charge.
-Overall however, the best beaches of Montenegro are free to enjoy.
+Many Montenegro beaches are for residents only or those who will require you to pay a small entry charge.
+Overall, however, the best Montenegro beaches are free to enjoy.
 Here are a few other notable top beaches in Montenegro you might like to check out during your summer visit and your Montenegro beach holiday.